gwtbootstrap3/gwtbootstrap3/README.md

 If you have any questions, please ask them on our [Google Group](https://groups.google.com/forum/?fromgroups#!forum/gwtbootstrap3)

-**Note:** This library is **almost** feature complete.
-Patches / pull requests are welcome.
+**Note:** This library is feature complete and has support for every Bootstrap element as of v3.1.1.
 See [supported features](https://github.com/gwtbootstrap3/gwtbootstrap3/wiki/Supported-Features) on the project wiki.